Are You Ready for Export?

-- Other direct selling options include: to the end user, retail chain stores; government organizations or to users via mail order advertising.
+- Other direct selling options include: to the end user, retail chain stores; government organizations or to users via online orders.

 Making a connection

-Potential customers should be contacted by letter or fax.
+Potential customers should be contacted by email.
 If the customer is an agent or distributor, who handles a number of clients other than yourselves, you should ensure that the information you provide is not going to be used purely as market research for your competitors.

-The initial contact should include a brief letter, a description of your product(s)/service(s)) and/or a brochure.
+The initial contact should include a brief overview, a description of your product(s)/service(s)) and/or a brochure.
 It is not necessary to send a company profile or price list at this initial stage.

 Preparing a quotation

 It is important to be as specific and accurate as possible when preparing a quotation for an overseas customer.